astreum/whitepaper/README.md

 - If no slot miss, the latest block hash is used as the seed in the weighted random address selector.
 - If slot misses, the linear-feedback shift register, shifted to the number of slot misses, of the lastest block hash is used as the seed in the weighted random address selector.

-Transactions are ordered by the validator.
+Transactions are ordered by the ascending value and the ascending xor from the previous transaction hash.

-The creator of a new block is payed a fee 1,000,000,000 Solar at the current Solar Price.
+The creator of a new block is payed a fee 1,000,000,000 Solar at the current block's solar price.

 ### Fusion Contracts